theCoderGirl247/NFT-Marketplace/README.md

 This NFT Marketplace combines security, ease of use, and community interaction, making it an ideal platform for both creators and collectors to explore the world of NFTs.

-# Please note that this Donation DApp operates on the Sepolia testnet and requires Sepolia ETH to function.
+# Please note that this NFT Marketplace operates on the Sepolia testnet and requires Sepolia ETH to function.